 Defenses

-Luckily, there are several legal defenses that a person can raise if accused of a crime under this section.
-These include showing that an accused party:
+Luckily, there are several legal defenses that you can raise if accused of a crime under this section.
+These include showing that you

 - Had no notice or knowledge of a license suspension;